The Chilterns, a windmill & Bryant's Bottom

 - In 275 metres you come out through retractable bollards onto a tarmac farm road, with Angling Spring Farm, a modern house, on your left-hand side in timber and red brick.
 25 metres downhill past the farm’s entrance, as the tarmac road swings to the right, fork left on to a gravel path going along the right-hand side of the farm, your direction 320°.

-- In 35 metres at a path junction, take the right fork (almost straight on) to follow a footpath arrow on a post, past a Chiltern District Council woodland management sign and map on your right, your direction 330°, downhill.
+- In 35 metres at a path junction, with an Angling Spring Wood information panel to your left, take the right fork (almost straight on) to follow a footpath arrow on a post, downhill, your direction 330°.

-- Keep to the edge of the wood as the path goes steadily downhill and in 200 metres you reach the bottom of the hill to exit the wood through a metal kissing gate to the right of a metal fieldgate and take the earth lane towards Great Missenden, your direction due east.
+- Keep to the edge of the wood as the path goes steadily downhill and in 200 metres you reach the bottom of the hill (with another Angling Spring Wood information panel 5 metres to your left) where you exit the wood through a metal kissing gate to the right of a metal fieldgate and take the path towards Great Missenden, your direction due east.

 - In 40 metres from the far side of the arch carry straight on along a gravel drive, Twitchell Road, between houses, in 80 metres coming to a T-junction, opposite the car park of the closed George Inn, where you turn left.
 In 30 metres, with a car park barrier facing you, turn right on a tarmac path between walls, in 50 metres coming out onto the High Street.